Which city is cheaper, Lucerne or Helsinki?

 Browsing through shops is a popular activity in Lucerne.
 The city is filled with high end shopping opportunities with everything from boutique shops to major chains.
 Popular items to purchase in town include chocolate, watches, jewelry, and Swiss army knives.

-You'll find plenty of kid-friendly things to do in Lucerne.
+Lucerne is a family-friendly place to visit.
 The city is filled with history and there are a number of playgrounds around town.
+Also make sure you pop in a chocolate shop so that everyone can enjoy a sweet treat.
 If the weather's warm, you can also take a swim in Lake Lucerne.
 Many kids enjoy escaping the city and doing a day trip to the amazing Mt.
 Titlis, or other peaks that are nearby.

 Helsinki makes for a fun place to visit for a couple.
 The city's many parks offer the perfect setting for a picnic or a walk.
 There are also botanical gardens, evening boat rides, and saunas that will help you enjoy a romantic trip away.

 Couples visit Lucerne frequently as it offers plenty of romantic activities.
-The city has many pleasant square, excellent restaurants, and a romantic atmosphere that makes for a great couple's getaway.
+The city has many pleasant squares, excellent restaurants, and a romantic atmosphere that makes for a great couple's getaway.
 There are a number of nice hotels to choose from as well.

 Helsinki is a somewhat walkable place.
 Many neighborhoods are easy to explore on foot.
 The air is also clean and the setting is refreshing.